hosikiti/musician-booker/README.md

 - supported responsive design
 - added validation for the booking form
 - added "date" in addition to "time" for booking
+- handled when no available date is found on the selected musician
 - changed "Sessions booked by people" to only show the recent 5 sessions to avoid the list being too long

 ## Check List